Upper respiratory tract infection: Antibiotics

+Prescribing antibiotics for laryngitis is not a suggested practice either.
+The antibiotics penicillin V and erythromycin are not effective for treating acute laryngitis.
+Erythromycin may improve voice disturbances after a week and cough after 2 weeks, but any modest subjective benefit is not greater than the adverse effects, cost, and the risk of bacteria developing resistance to the antibiotics.

+While not recommended for viral URTIs, antibiotic usage is supported in most bacterial URTI cases, such as acute otitis media, group A beta-hemolytic streptococcal pharyngitis, epiglottitis, and a small percentage of rhinosinusitis cases.
+In children with acute otitis media, amoxicillin is the first-line treatment.
+Treatment of group A beta-hemolytic streptococcal pharyngitis includes penicillin V or amoxicillin.
+For acute bacterial sinusitis, guidelines recommend targeting likely organisms with amoxicillin or amoxicillin/clavulanate and using the shortest effective treatment duration.
+Imaging is generally reserved for recurrent, severe, or unclear cases.

 Cough medicine

-No good evidence exists for or against the effectiveness of over-the-counter cough medications for reducing coughing in adults or children.
-Children under 2 years old should not be given any type of cough or cold medicine due to the potential for life-threatening side effects.
+There is limited evidence supporting the effectiveness of over-the-counter cough medications for reducing coughing in adults or children.
 In addition, according to the American Academy of Pediatrics, the use of cough medicine to relieve cough symptoms should be avoided in children under 4 years old, and the safety is questioned for children under 6 years old.

 Decongestants

 Disability-adjusted life year for URTIs per 100,000 inhabitants in 2002:

 According to a Cochrane review, a single oral dose of nasal decongestant in the common cold is modestly effective for the short-term relief of congestion in adults; however, data on the use of decongestants in children are insufficient.
 Therefore, decongestants are not recommended for use in children under 12 years of age with the common cold.
 Oral decongestants are also contraindicated in patients with hypertension, coronary artery disease, and history of bleeding strokes.